mariagomez/sacon-microservices/Exercise2-part1.md

 # SACON NY 2019 Workshop

-## Exercise 2 step-by-step solution
+## Exercise 2 Part 1: step-by-step solution

 ### Catalog domain
 - Create a new method called `getAllBooks` in `CatalogController` and move the logic from the method `catalog`